what we do works

-We know that the work we do in helping young guys then has a ripple effect on the community; it contributes to reducing crime, family violence, anti-social behaviour, isolation - even suicide.
-It has never been more important to increase the resilience of our young people than it is in 2020.
+We know that the work we do in helping young guys has a ripple effect on the community; it contributes to reducing crime, family violence, anti-social behaviour, isolation – even suicide.
+It has never been more important to increase the resilience of our young people than it is right now.

 Every six months we survey teachers, principals, parents, and young guys (over 18) on the impact our programs have had on everyone involved, whether directly or indirectly.